numba/numba/docs/src/CUDAJit.rst

 	import numpy as np
 	from numba import *
-	from numbapro import cuda
+	import numbapro

 CUDA Kernel Definition
 ----------------------

 A CUDA kernel is a special function that executes on a CUDA-enabled GPU device.
 The kernel is executed once for every thread.
 It does not return any value.
 Results must be written to an array argument.
-By default, all array arguments are copied-back to the host upon completion of the kernel.
+By default, all array arguments are copied back to the host upon completion of the kernel.

 ::

-	@cuda.jit(argtypes=[f4[:], f4[:], f4[:]])
+	@jit(argtypes=[f4[:], f4[:], f4[:]], target='gpu')
 	def cuda_sum(a, b, c):
 		tid = cuda.threadIdx.x
 		blkid = cuda.blockIdx.x